Ning-L/30DaysOfPython/notes.md

 df[df["age"] > 35] # subset rows having age > 35
 df["Gender"].str.startswith("M") # filter on strings
 """
-`str.` is a Pandas method which help to treat the values of a vector as string
+`str.` is a Pandas method which help to treat the values of a vector (Series) as string
 """
 df.loc[df["Gender"].str.startswith("M")].head(2) # then we can combine with the loc method